 Second, to actively promote the international rule of law.
-AALCO Member States should advocate the principle of consultation, cooperation and shared benefits to safeguard the UNcentred international system and the international order underpinned by international law.
+Practicing and upholding the international rule of law is the only way for Asian and African countries to achieve stability, development and prosperity.
+AALCO member states should advocate the principle of consultation, cooperation and shared benefits, to safeguard the UN-centered international system and the international order underpinned by international law.
+As our world today is experiencing turbulence and transformation, this shall help to build up more stability and certainty.

 Third, to make more contribution in the formulation of international rules.
 AALCO is the only platform covering both Asia and Africa for cooperation on international law.
-It should further strengthen communications with the WTO, WHO and other UN agencies, promote the active participation of member States in the work of international multilateral institutions, and enhance the representation of developing countries.
+It should further strengthen communications with the WTO, WHO and other UN agencies, promote the active participation of member states in the work of international multilateral institutions, and enhance the representation of developing countries.
 Meanwhile, in those emerging fields such as climate change, public health, trade and finance, polar regions, oceans, outer space, and cyberspace, the international legislation is uprising.
-AALCO member States should actively participate in those international legislation to ensure the standing of all parties are included and reflected, and to safeguard the rights and interests of the developing countries.
+AALCO member states should actively participate in those international legislation to ensure the standing of all parties are included and reflected, and to safeguard the rights and interests of the developing countries.